opengdpr/OpenDSR/specification.md

 ```

 ### 7.3.
-OpenGDPR Response Properties
+OpenCompliance Response Properties

-For well formed requests, the OpenGDPR service **MUST** respond with HTTP status
+For well formed requests, the OpenCompliance service **MUST** respond with HTTP status
 code 201 and it **MUST** include the following parameters:

 `controller_id`